ferra-language/ferra-lang/docs/BACKEND_EXPANDED_TARGETS.md

     *   To ensure these new backend targets integrate smoothly with Ferra's existing IR, compiler infrastructure, and build tooling.

 *   **Relationship to Existing Backends**:
-    *   The design for ARM-64 and Apple Bitcode generation will heavily leverage Ferra's existing LLVM integration, as detailed in `BACKEND_LLVM_X86-64.md`.
+    *   The design for ARM-64 and Apple Bitcode generation will heavily leverage Ferra's existing LLVM integration, as detailed in `BACKEND_LLVM_X86-64.md` (see §3.1).
 Many principles of IR-to-LLVM-IR conversion, optimization, and runtime interaction will be applicable.
-    *   For Android AAB generation, packaging considerations will draw upon insights from `BACKEND_WASM_WASI.md` (regarding self-contained deployable units) and will interact closely with the `PACKAGE_MANAGER_SPEC.md` for managing build artifacts and potentially Android-specific dependencies.
+    *   For Android AAB generation, packaging considerations will draw upon insights from `BACKEND_WASM_WASI.md` (see §2.3) and will interact closely with the `PACKAGE_MANAGER_SPEC.md` (see §3.2) for managing build artifacts and potentially Android-specific dependencies.

 *   **Core Requirements (from `Steps.md` & `comprehensive_plan.md`)**:
     *   **Step 3.6.1: Specify ARM-64 backend**: Enable compilation for ARM-64 CPUs.